graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Explanatory Text**

 Arguments can be required.
-If the argument type is non-null the argument is required and furthermore the explicit value {null} may not be provided.
+An argument is required if the argument type is non-null and does not have a default value.
 Otherwise, the argument is optional.

 For example the following are valid: